operator-framework/operator-controller/README.md

     EOF
     ```

-1. Verify the `Catalog` object was created successfully by running the following command:
+1. Verify the `ClusterCatalog` object was created successfully by running the following command:

     ```sh
-    $ kubectl describe catalog/operatorhubio
+    $ kubectl describe clustercatalog/operatorhubio
     ```

     *Example output*